CahootsMalone/maxis-streets-scenario-stuff/docs/Streets-of-SimCity-Scenario-Format.md

 ### Speed1 and Speed2
 It appears that all AI types move at Speed1 and ignore the value of Speed2 (even when Speed2 is set to 0), with the exception of racers, for whom the opposite is true.

-This is puzzling, as both speeds are given reasonable values for all AIs, and Speed2 is usually greater than Speed1.
+This is puzzling, as both speeds are given reasonable values for all AIs, and Speed2 is usually greater than Speed1 (which implies some sort of relationship between the two).

 It's possible that these values specify the speeds to use for two types of AI behaviour and that AIs spend most (or all) of their time exhibiting only one of these behaviours.